sherrymax/aps-examples/activiti-trigger-signal-boundary-event/readme.md

-#### The project contains all the components required to trigger a boundary message event using REST calls
+#### The project contains all the components required to trigger a boundary signal event using REST calls

 ### Prerequisites to run this demo end-2-end